Get

 Grooming

 Persians and Exotic Shorthairs look nearly identical.
-In fact, the cats have all the same standards.
+In fact, the cats have very similar breed standards.
 The only difference is the coat length.
 Exotic Shorthairs have short hair, whereas Persians have long hair that requires daily grooming.

 Since Exotic Shorthairs have much shorter hair than Persians, they are sometimes called the “Lazy Man’s Persians.”
 To keep it beautiful and untangled, you only need to comb out the fur once or twice a week.
 While your cat is shedding, groom a few more times than usual to keep your home clean.